CrocNet/duo-docker-builder/README.md

 ### Notes

-If you want to use your own forked sdk add the folling to `.ENV`
+If you want to use your own forked sdk add the following to `.ENV`

 ````
 export GITSDK=https://github.com/CrocNet/duo-buildroot-sdk-v2.git